Cloud Integration: An Introductory Guide

 • Requires technical expertise to use, thereby preventing the team at large from leveraging it

-• Should the bus experience any issues, your entire suite of integrations are left vulnerable
+• Should the bus experience any issues, your entire suite of integrations is left vulnerable

-• Doesn’t let you build end-to-end workflow automations
+• Doesn’t let you build end-to-end workflow automation

 5. Enterprise automation platform